• Skip to main content

 Tottenham Cake

-A delicious traybake cake made using a simple vanilla batter that is topped with an easy pink glace icing.
+This recipe makes Tottenham cake which is a delicious traybake cake made using a simple vanilla batter that is topped with a simple pink glaze icing.

 Ingredients